mokalyogesh113/Microprocessor-Lab/1. Positive Negative Count/README.md

-## -Problem Statement :-
+## Problem Statement :-
     Write an ALP to count no. of positive and negative numbers from the array.